The Truth About Songwriting

 That is the world of radio.
 That is the world of the radio single.
 First-time listeners are not your fans (yet) and they aren't going to care about you unless you give them a reason to.
 You have to get to the good stuff before they turn the channel, and you only have 30 seconds to do it.

 This was how it was laid out to me, and honestly, it made sense.
-I struggled with if I was "selling out" because that word is thrown around so much in this industry, but looking back I wouldn't trade those experiences for anything in the world...re-writes and all.
+I struggled with if I was "selling out" because that phrase is thrown around so much in this industry, but looking back I wouldn't trade those experiences for anything in the world...re-writes and all.

 Through the years, I've had the opportunity to write with some of the best songwriters in the business and I feel like it has made me a better musician in many ways.
 Is it possible to get a song on the radio without following this format?
 Yes.
 Has it been done before?
 Yes.
 Is it common?
 No.